microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Observe Query Store reports

-Using the same techniques as in Section 4.2 Activity 1, look at the **Top Resource Consuming Queries** report from SSMS:<br><br>
+Using the same techniques as in Section 4.2 Activity 1, look at the **Top Resource Consuming Queries** report from SSMS:<br>

 <img src="../graphics/SSMS_QDS_Top_Query_Faster.png" alt="Azure_Portal_Update_In_Progress"/>

 You will now see two queries (query_id).
 These are the same query but show up as different query_id values in Query Store because the scale operation required a restart so the query had to be recompiled.
 You can see in the report the overall and average duration was significantly less.

 Look also at the Query Wait Statistics report as you did in Section 4.2 Activity 1.
 You can see the overall average wait time for the query is less and a lower % of the overall duration.
-This is good indication that CPU is not as much of a resource bottleneck when the database had a lower number of vCores:<br><br>
+This is good indication that CPU is not as much of a resource bottleneck when the database had a lower number of vCores:<br>

 <img src="../graphics/SSMS_Top_Wait_Stats_Query_Faster.png" alt="Azure_Portal_Update_In_Progress"/>

 - Observe Azure Portal Compute Utilization

 Look at the Overview blade again for the Compute Utilization.
-Notice the significant drop in overall CPU resource usage compared to the previous workload execution:<br><br>
+Notice the significant drop in overall CPU resource usage compared to the previous workload execution:<br>

 <img src="../graphics/Azure_Portal_Compute_Query_Comparison.png" alt="Azure_Portal_Compute_Query_Comparison"/>